OSIPI/osipi.github.io/_posts/2019-04-18-second-newsletter.md

 ### Sign up for OSIPI and stay up-to-date:

 The EMB has been working on a website that holds all this information and more.
-Please visit us at http://osipi.org!
+Please visit us at the [OSIPI web site](http://osipi.org)!
  On this website is information about our google group so that you will receive these newsletters - you’re most likely already on this list if you are receiving this directly!
 Also, forward this link to anyone you know that might be interested in joining OSIPI
  - the more we are, the more we can do.